Assessing the Alignment of Popular CNNs to the Brain for Valence Appraisal: Influence of Object Classes

-Here, we explore the effect of specific object classes on the correlations between the CNNs and humans.
-To this end, for a given network $N$ and layer $l$, we will first determine the sensitivity of each CNN filter $f^l_i$, with $i$ the index of the filter in layer $l$, to the considered object classes, followed by determining the effect of $f^l_i$ on the correlations with the human data.
+To explore the effect of specific object classes on the correlations between CNNs and humans, for a given network $N$ and layer $l$, we will first determine the sensitivity of each CNN filter $f^l_i$, with $i$ the index of filter $f$ in layer $l$, to the considered object classes, followed by determining the effect of $f^l_i$ on the correlations with the human data.

-As a first step in this process, similar to \S\ref{ss:corr_with_fmri}, we train a CNN regression network $N$ using the same setup with the full model as base.
-Next, we apply \emocam{} to $N$ using the same (ReLU'd) convolutional layers as used in \S\ref{ss:corr_with_fmri} as target layers, allowing us to score Open Images object classes in relation to each filter in each of these layers.
-As a result, for each targeted layer $l$ of $N$ with $N^l_f$ filters, we obtain a matrix $S_l$ of size $N^l_f \times N_C$, with $N_C$ the number of Open Images classes.
-An element $S_l[i,j]$ in this matrix thus represents the \emocam{} score of object class $o_j$ for filter $f^l_i$.
-E.g., targeting the 4th layer of AlexNet, $S_4[16,90]$ would represent the score of the 90th class (``Car'') for filter $f^4_{16}$, i.e., the 16th filter in the 4th layer of AlexNet.
+For this experiment, we used the ``full'' models from \cref{sss:evo_layers}, repeating the experiment for all 5 models---one per run---per architecture.
+First, we apply \emocam{} to each network $N$ using the same (ReLU'd) convolutional layers as used in \cref{ss:corr_with_fmri} as target layers, allowing us to score Open Images object classes in relation to each filter in each of these layers.
+For each targeted layer $l$ of $N$ with $N^l_f$ filters, we thus obtain a matrix $S_l$ of size $N^l_f \times N_C$, with $N_C$ the number of classes.
+An element $S_l[i,j]$ represents the \emocam{} score of object class $o_j$ for filter $f^l_i$.
+E.g., $S_4[16,90]$ would represent the score of the 90\supscr{th} class (``Car'') for filter $f^4_{16}$, i.e., the 16\supscr{th} filter in the 4\supscr{th} layer of $N$.

-To determine the effect of each filter $f^l_i$ on the correlations, we simply eliminate it (effectively by putting it to an all-zero matrix), and denote the ensuing network as $N\!\setminus\! f^l_i$.
-Denoting by $t_j$ the $N_t=24$ correlation targets (see \S\ref{ss:corr_with_fmri}; e.g., ``IV~Cg.~True''), we compute the correlations $c^{t_j}_N$ with target $t_j$ for $N$, and then recompute the correlations for $N\setminus f^l_i$, obtaining $c^{t_j}_{N\setminus f^l_i}$.
-Repeating this process for each filter, we compute matrix $C_l$ of size $N^l_f \times N_t$, with entries
+To determine the effect of each filter $f^l_i$ on the correlations, we simply eliminate it (effectively by putting it to an all-zero matrix), and denote the ensuing model as $N\!\setminus\! f^l_i$.
+Denoting by $t_j$ the $N_t=24$ correlation targets (see \cref{ss:corr_with_fmri}; e.g., ``IV~Cg.~True''), we compute the correlations $c^{t_j}_N$ with target $t_j$ for $N$, and then recompute the correlations for $N\setminus f^l_i$, obtaining $c^{t_j}_{N\setminus f^l_i}$.
+Repeating this process for each filter, we obtain matrix $C_l$ of size $N^l_f \times N_t$, with entries

-Thus, again assuming we consider the 4th AlexNet layer, $C_4[0,16]$ contains the difference in correlation with target $0$ (say, ``IV~Cg.~True'') between the base AlexNet regressor and the same network with the 16th filter in the 4th layer replaced by an all-zero matrix.
+Thus, $C_4[0,16]$ contains the difference in correlation with target $0$ (say, ``IV~Cg.~True'') between the base network $N$ and the same network with the 16\supscr{th} filter in the 4\supscr{th} layer replaced by an all-zero matrix.